Shaoguan Guangdong, China Travel Guide

 Respect local customs regarding photography and privacy for a harmonious visit.

-Travel responsibly and contribute positively to Shaoguan.
+Travel in a responsible way and contribute positively to Shaoguan.

 Danxia Mountain, an UNESCO site, has strict controls.
 Keep to the marked paths and avoid disturbing nature.